 We account for deferred income taxes using the liability method.
 Accordingly, we recognize deferred tax assets and liabilities based on the tax effects of temporary differences between the financial statement and tax bases of assets and liabilities, as measured by current enacted tax rates.
-All deferred tax assets and liabilities are classified as noncurrent in our consolidated balance sheet in accordance with ASU 2015-17.
-We adopted these provisions prospectively on January 2, 2016, and prior periods were not retrospectively adjusted.
+All deferred tax assets and liabilities are classified as noncurrent in our consolidated balance sheet.
 A valuation allowance is recorded to reduce deferred tax assets when necessary.
-For additional information about our income taxes, see Note 5, "Income Taxes."
+For additional information about our income taxes, see Note 8, "Income Taxes."